Trek Highlights

 The sky is still dark when you leave the teahouse at Ghorepani.
 Torchlight bounces off stone steps ahead of you as other trekkers climb the same trail in the pre-dawn cold, breath rising in thin white clouds.
 Forty-five minutes later, you reach the summit of Poon Hill (3,210m / 10,531ft) and the eastern horizon is already burning orange.
 Then the sun breaks.
 Dhaulagiri (8,167m) catches the first light and turns gold.
 Annapurna South follows, then Annapurna I, then the entire chain of peaks strung across the northern sky—Machhapuchhre, Hiunchuli, Annapurna III, and Annapurna IV — all lit from below as if someone had set fire to the snow.
 The 360-degree panorama from this modest hilltop viewpoint is one of the most photographed sights in the Himalayas, and it takes less than a week to reach it.

 This 6-day trek is one of Nepal's easiest high-altitude routes, designed for anyone who wants mountain views without extreme altitude or punishing daily distances.
 From Pokhara, you drive to Nayapul, climb through terraced farmland and rhododendron forest past Ulleri to the ridgeline village of Ghorepani, wake early for the Poon Hill sunrise, then descend through the trail villages of Tadapani and Ghandruk—one of Nepal's most beautiful Gurung settlements—before returning to Pokhara.
-You'll sleep in family-run teahouses, eat dal bhat cooked over wood fires, walk beneath prayer flags strung between ancient trees, and feel the warmth of communities that have welcomed travelers for generations.
-It is the perfect introduction to the Himalayas, designed by Shreejan Simkhada, whose family has been guiding people through these mountains since the 1960s.
+You'll sleep in family-run teahouses, eat dal bhat cooked over wood fires, walk beneath prayer flags strung between ancient trees, and feel the warmth of communities that have welcomed travellers for generations.
+It is the perfect introduction to the Himalayas, designed by Shreejan Simkhada, whose family has been guiding people through these mountains across three generations.

 What Makes This Trek Special